 Skilled counselors defend clients in complex prosecutions

 When someone is accused of a white collar crime, thorough review is necessary to deliver the strongest possible defense.
-At The Law Offices of Scardino & Fazel in Houston, our experienced attorneys understand how to locate and examine detailed evidence in cases alleging embezzlement, fraud or some other type of white collar offense.
+At Scardino & Scardino in Houston, our experienced attorneys understand how to locate and examine detailed evidence in cases alleging embezzlement, fraud or some other type of white collar offense.
 For cases in Texas and federal courts, we challenge questionable evidence and bring forth every available defense on behalf of our clients to give them the best chance at acquittal or a favorable plea agreement.